Strengths and weaknesses of 5 possible Biden running mates

 4. Elizabeth Warren

-The Massachusetts senator has the clear progressive bona fides needed to bring in voters from that wing of the party.
+The senator from Massachusetts has the clear progressive bona fides needed to bring in voters from that wing of the party.

 And Biden, in recent days, has begun actively courting them, having endorsed Warren's proposal to bolster bankruptcy protections for people struggling financially.

-Note: CORRECTION (March 16, 2020, 8:50 p.m.
-ET): An earlier version of this article misstated the party to which Rep. Val Demings of Florida belongs.
-She is a Democrat, not a Republican.